 - Flight from Singapore to Guangzhou: 4 hours

-- Taxi to the train station: 1 hour
+- Taxi from the airport to the train station: 1 hour

-(Total: 8 hours travel time, 13 hours including waiting and transitions!)
+(Total 8 hours of travel time, 13 hours including waiting and transition times!)

 Yangshuo: The Land of Karst Mountains and River Valleys